Modern Languages and Literatures

 CHIN 210: Intermediate Chinese

 This course will continue the fundamentals of Chinese conversation begun in the first-year series, Chinese 110 and 112, and continue work on reading and writing the language.
 Extensive oral practice and conversation exercises are stressed.
 Classes will be supplemented with laboratory exercises and written work.
 Prerequisite: CHIN 112 or equivalent.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Humanities and Global Perspective.)

 cross listed: ASIA 210